 One of the biggest challenges for Permian basin production is managing increasing produced water volumes.
 Since 2017, produced water volume has more than doubled and will continue to grow as production continues to grow in the basin.
 Operators have reduced disposal by recycling produced water into completions; however, the growth in reusing water remains much lower than the growth in overall water production and there is still far more water produced today than operators use in stimulations.
 In some areas, operators are moving injection to shallower formations; however, this activity can lead to further complications, such as interfering with operations and pressuring up new formations.

-Saltwater disposal remains one of the biggest operating expenses for E&P operators (Figure 3) and growing seismicity concerns are likely to lead to more regulations and costs.
+Saltwater disposal remains one of the biggest operating expenses for E&P operators (Exhibit 3) and growing seismicity concerns are likely to lead to more regulations and costs.
 In fact, increased water handling over the years has led to a multi-billion-dollar midstream industry and attracted private equity investment as operators rely more on long-term contracts and fee-based structures.
 In fact, disposal and hauling accounted for ~60% of the $27 billion U.S. unconventional wastewater market in 2019.

 Summary